ibexa/documentation-developer/docs/guide/templates.md

 ## Rendering Rich Text

 ### Alignment of images
-Images that have been added to rich text and has set alignment, have one of 3 classes: align-left, align-right, or align-center.
+Images that have been added to rich text and has set alignment, have one of three class: align-left, align-right, or align-center.
 By default, these classes have no implementation on the Front, so for the alignment to work properly, you need to implement them in your styles.

-Below is an example of classes implementation for alignment
+Below is an example styles of classes implementation for alignment

 ``` css
 .align-left {